-Many cultures love dogs, and the Chinese are no exception.
-From them, we get the names of many dog breeds.
+We get the names of various dog breeds from Chinese dialects.
 Shar peis, a breed distinctive for loose wrinkly skin, get their name from Chinese words meaning “sand” and “fur.”
 We also get the breed name for shih tzus from Chinese words meaning “lion dog.”

 The expression chop chop, an impatient way of telling someone to hurry up, comes from a Chinese expression with a similar meaning.
-Yin Yang describes the interaction of darkness and brightness.
+Yin-and-yang describes the interaction of darkness and brightness and has come to connote people with opposite or complementary qualities (for example, “She is the yin to his yang”).
 Gung ho, which in English means enthusiastically or wholeheartedly, has an interesting story.
-A U.S. Marine officer used the phrase as a training slogan after learning the name of the Chinese Industrial Cooperative Society derived from a literal translation of the Chinese expression for “work together.”
+A US Marine officer used the phrase as a training slogan after learning the name of the Chinese Industrial Cooperative Society derived from a literal translation of the Chinese expression for “work together.”

 Other Cool Things